 As stated earlier, the ward committees studied the list of needs and identified some projects the committees would like to manage in their term of office in collaboration with the municipality.
-This is to ensure that the priority needs are addressed and that the ward committees can also have an impact on community matters ranging from infrastructure development, addressing social ills, education and environmental projects.
+This is to ensure that the

 The following is a list of the projects as identified by the ward committees.
 It needs to be stated that working sessions with the ward committees will be held on a regular basis to ensure the successful implementation of the projects.
 The complete planning of all the projects will be included in the final IDP.